 Training delivery and facilitation is one of the 23 capabilities in the Association for Talent Development’s new Talent Development Capability Model, which encompasses the knowledge and skills TD professionals need now and in the future.

-This capability resides under the developing personal capabilities domain and explores methods, techniques, and challenges that comprises facilitation.
+This capability resides under the Building Professional Capability domain and explores methods, techniques, and challenges that comprises facilitation.

 “The skills and knowledge outlined in training delivery and facilitation prepare the training professional to elevate his game to the level of a true educational consultant and away from being an order taker,” said Carrie Addington, ATD senior facilitator.